AnoukSmet/Brain-Quizzers/README.md

 ### Category Selection

+#### User story:  As a user, I would like to be able to pick a category

 * **Plan**
 When page is loaded, the user should have the possibility to choose the category for the game they want to play.
 The user shouldn't be able to proceed when no category is chosen.